f0xdl/file-processor-grpc/README.md

 The project is focused on practicing with gRPC in Golang:
 ### 📋 TODO
 - [ ] Client:
-  - [ ] Accepts a list of file paths via HTTP ФЗШ
+  - [ ] Accepts a list of file paths via HTTP API
   - [ ] Send paths to gRPC server
   - [ ] Cancel by timeout `context.WithTimeout`
   - [ ] Middlewares: